bluebanquise/bluebanquise/roles/core/dns_server/readme.rst

 Description
 ^^^^^^^^^^^

-This role provides a basic dns server based on bind.
+This role provides a basic DNS server based on bind.

 Instructions
 ^^^^^^^^^^^^

-This DNS role will automatically add all networks of the cluster, assuming their variable **is_in_dns** is set to true:
+By default, this DNS role will automatically add all networks of the cluster, assuming their variable **is_in_dns** is set to true:

 .. code-block:: yaml